inca/nanotemplates/README.md

   * _compiling_ involves loading files, parsing them, processing compile-time stuff and generating a reusable template function;

-  * _rendering_ is simply calling the template function with data object
+  * _rendering_ involves invoking the template function with data object

 Once template function is compiled it can be invoked with different data objects.
 It is generally a good practice to cache compiled functions in production